I better get these toques blogged about before springtime deems them irrelevant - which I'd be happy about, honestly. Bring on the sunshine!

-This text originated in our monthly newsletter.
-Sign up to get the second half which includes my pick of the upcoming workshops in town, a rundown of what we're aware of events-wise for the next month, our featured instagram and pintrest posts, and a classifieds section.
-To add your event, product or what-have-you to our classifieds for only $4 go here.
+Anyways, I thought I'd pop in and share a bit of the March newsletter (below), since a monthly newsletter is new for us and you might not know what you're missing.
+Sign up for upcoming newsletters which includes my pick of the upcoming workshops in town, a rundown of what we're aware of events-wise for the next month or so, our featured Instagram and Pintrest posts, and a classifieds section.